Nzaba/datasciencecom-r-tutorial/post/blogpost.md

     str_split(temp1, " ")[[1]][1]
  }
 ```
-To be able to see how I came up with these, the reader should open one of the pages and look at the html source (which can be done by any browser's source view tool).
+To see how I came up with these, the reader should open one of the pages (e.g. this [one](http://pinchofyum.com/recipes?fwp_paged=2)) and look at the html source (which can be done by any browser's source view tool).
 The source code can be messy, but locating relevant pieces of information by repeating patterns become straightforward after looking through a few of the pages that are being scraped.
 The code for scraping all the recipe links from [The Full Helping](https://www.thefullhelping.com/) is almost identical, with a few small twists.

 Now we have all the links, the next step is to one by one connect to each link and gather the data from each recipe.
 This step is more tedious than the previous one, since every site stores its recipe data in a different format.
-For example, [Pinch of Yum](http://pinchofyum.com) uses a `json` format for each recipe, which is excellent since the data is pretty much standard across all the pages.
+For example, [Pinch of Yum](http://pinchofyum.com) uses JSON format for each recipe, which is excellent, since the data is pretty much standard across all the pages.
 Instead, [The Full Helping](https://www.thefullhelping.com/) has the recipe information in html, so it requires a bit more work to collect.

 Let's look at how we collect data from each recipe in Pinch of Yum.
 The below code snippet illustrates the main pieces of this process